mozilla/pkipolicy/rootstore/policy.md

 #### 5.3.1 Technically Constrained ####

-We encourage CAs to technically constrain all intermediate certificates.
+We encourage CA operators to technically constrain all intermediate certificates.
 For a certificate to be considered technically constrained, the certificate MUST include an [Extended Key Usage (EKU)][5280-4.2.1.12] extension specifying all extended key usages that the